leo0514/vpc-on-classic-network/getting-started.md

 {: help}
 {: support}

-Newer generation available.
-For more information, see [Getting started with Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started) for generation 2 compute resources.
-{:important}
+As IBM continues to invest and innovate on the IBM Cloud Virtual Private Cloud (gen 2 compute) infrastructure, we're focusing on delivering maximum value in a single VPC Infrastructure platform.
+To support this effort, generation 1 compute infrastructure is being deprecated.
+The end of service date is 26 February 2021.
+For more information, see the [Start your migration](https://www.ibm.com/cloud/blog/announcements/start-your-vpc-gen1-to-vpc-gen2-migration){:external} blog.
+{:deprecated}

 To get started with networking for {{site.data.keyword.vpc_full}} (Gen 1 compute):

 1. Create a Virtual Private Cloud.
 2. Create one or more subnets in the Virtual Private Cloud in one or more zones.
 3. Create a public gateway (PGW) on a subnet if you want resources on your subnet to have access to the internet or vice-versa.

+Explore our latest generation of compute resources.
+For more information, see [Getting started with Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started).
+{:important}

 ## Before you begin